<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Washington, DC

-The following linear fluorescent lamps are no longer for sale as of March 2022:
+The following linear fluorescent lamps are no longer for sale in Washington, DC:

 • High CRI (>=87) linear fluorescent lamps